 Other Considerations

 You should always ensure your rice is not spoiled.
-I typically follow the best-by date for my chickens, although the expiration date is often a little higher than what it is because the company doesn’t want people to sue them.
+I typically follow the best-by date for my backyard chickens, although the expiration date is often a little higher than what it is because the company doesn’t want people to sue them.

 So, you can just do a quick smell and look test.
 If that rice is something you would eat, it’s probably okay for the chicken.

-Next, you want to feed them a limited amount of rice – too much rice can lead to health problems such as messed up feathers and diarreah for your chicken – not fun to clean up.
+Next, you want to feed them a limited amount of rice – too much rice can lead to health problems such as messed up feathers and diarrhea for your chicken – not fun to clean up.

 Last Words

-Overall, rice is safe for chickens to eat – but too much of anything is not good, feeding an excessive amount to baby chicks is not good, and seasoning the rice to feed your chickens is not good.
+Overall, rice is safe for chickens to eat – but too much of anything is not good.
+Feeding an excessive amount to baby chicks is not good, and seasoning the rice to feed your chickens is not good.

 Giving your chickens some plain brown or Basmati rice – uncooked or cooked is healthy for them.
 The less process that goes into the rice, the better.